yenugah80/Netflix-Subscriptions.csv/README.md

 # Netflix-Subscriptions.csv

-Given the chosen dataset, your task is to
+Given the chosen dataset, this task is to
 Describe the data
 Build at least 3 models
 Evaluate the strength of the models